Glossary

 Stigma - part of pistil that receives the pollen grains.

-Stomachic - medicine or agent that strengthens or stimulates the stomach.
+Stomachic - Agent that strengthens or stimulates the stomach.

 Style - elongated tube of the pistil through which pollen grains enter from the stigma to the ovary.